-The height of the tropopause is variable both spatially and seasonally (Kunz et al. 2011).
-In the austral summer months the meteorological equator is situated south of the geographical equator resulting in a raised tropopause, with the converse being true for the austral winter months.
-Additionally, the temperature differences between equator and the poles result in the dynamical tropopause being situated closer to the surface in the higher latitudes compared to the lower latitudes (Kunz et al. 2011).
+verse being true for the austral winter months.
+Additionally, the temperature differences between the Equator and the poles result in the dynamical tropopause being situated closer to the surface in the higher latitudes compared to the lower latitudes (Kunz et al., 2011).
 Barnes et al. (2021a) showed a distinct seasonality and latitudinal discrepancy in the number of COLs that extend to the surface, linking this variability to the height of the tropopause.
-Conditions with a lower tropopause (as found in winter and closer to the poles) tend to produce a greater number of COL extensions in the Southern Hemisphere than when the tropopause is further from the surface (in the summer months and closer to the equator).
+Conditions with a lower tropopause (as found in winter and closer to the poles) tend to produce a greater number of COL extensions in the Southern Hemisphere than when the tropopause is further from the surface (in the summer months and closer to the Equator).

-The dependence of tropopausal height on surface cyclogenetic forcing is explored here in a systematic and idealized way by changing the height of the specified tropopause with a constant anomaly radial height of 5000m.
+The dependence of tropopause height on surface cyclogenetic forcing is explored here in a systematic and idealized way by changing the height of the specified tropopause with a constant anomaly radial height of 5000 m.
 The constant anomaly radial height simulates stratospheric intrusions of similar vertical extent (radial height) in different tropopause height regimes.
-The standard 12500m tropopause height AGL (as seen in Experiment 0) are depicted by a higher scenario (tropopause height of 15000m) and a lower scenario (tropopause height of 10000m) in Figure 9.
-A full set of experiments comprising of various higher and lower tropopause scenarios and the induced cyclogenetic forcing are shown in Figure 10.
-It should be noted that the tropopause height stipulated and the resulting -1.5 PVU contours (which denotes our definition of the dynamical tropopause) do differ (see Section 2.2).
-The actual dynamical tropopause heights (-1.5 PVU contours) for the mid (Experiment 0), high (15000m tropopause) and low scenarios (10000m tropopause) are situated at 11287m, 13384m and 9172m AGL.
+The standard 12500 m tropopause height a.g.l. (as seen in Experiment 0) is depicted by a higher scenario (tropopause height of 15000 m) and a lower scenario (tropopause height of 10000 m) in Fig. 9.
+A full set of experiments comprising various higher- and lowertropopause scenarios and the induced cyclogenetic forcing are shown in Fig. 10.
+It should be noted that the tropopause height stipulated and the resulting -1.5 PVU contours (which denote our definition of the dynamical tropopause) do differ (see Sect.
+2.2).
+The actual dynamical tropopause heights (-1.5 PVU contours) for the middle (Experiment 0), high (15 000 m tropopause) and low scenarios (10 000 m tropopause) are situated at 11 287, 13 384 and 9172 m a.g.l.

-Figure 9A depicts the PV intrusions in the mid, high and low tropopause scenarios.
+Figure 9a depicts the PV intrusions in the middle-, highand low-tropopause scenarios.
 The decreasing height of the dynamical tropopause results in the stratospheric intrusions effectively being in closer proximity to the surface but with no change in the vertical extent (radial height) of the intrusion.
-The difference in tropopause height results in different heights of the associated stratospheric intrusion AGL reaching 6594m (Experiment 0), 8776m (higher scenario) and 4332m AGL (lower scenario) respectively.
-The resulting effects on the surrounding troposphere and surface are shown in Figure 9 and Figure 10.
+The difference in tropopause height results in different heights of the associated stratospheric intrusion a.g.l. reaching 6594 m a.g.l.
+(Experiment 0), 8776 m a.g.l. (higher scenario) and 4332 m a.g.l. (lower scenario).
+The resulting effects on the surrounding troposphere and surface are shown in Figs. 9 and 10.